 COVID-19 Research Programme Our new research programme seeks to understand the impact of the COVID-19 pandemic in two distinct areas.

-- The programme has two main areas of focus; service change in the health and social care system and health inequalities.
+- This programme seeks to understand the impact of the pandemic in two distinct areas: service change in the health and social care system and health inequalities.